Phobos-developers/Phobos/docs/User-Interface.md

   - `CameoOverlayShapes` controls the drawn image file.
   - `CameoOverlayFrames` controls which frame in `CameoOverlayShapes` to draw in three different situations: currently owned this building type, grey cameo and have its prerequisite, grey cameo but have no prerequisite (The last situation requires `AlwaysExistTheCameo` to be true).
 When set to a negative number, it means that there is no need to draw under the corresponding conditions.
   - `CameoOverlayPalette` the color palette used when drawing `CameoOverlayShapes`.
   - If `PrerequisiteForCameo` is not set, the grey cameo will only show when `AIBasePlanningSide` is satisfied.
-If set a techno type, the grey cameo will show if you have a techno in this type or this type's `TechnoLevel`, `Owner`, `RequiredHouses` and `ForbiddenHouses` is satisfied.
+If set a techno type, the grey cameo will show if you have a techno in this type or this type's `TechnoLevel`, `Owner`, `RequiredHouses`, `ForbiddenHouses` and `PrerequisiteForCameo` is satisfied.
   - The `UIExtraDescription` is like `UIDescription`, but this only appearing when the techno is truly unbuildable.

 In `rulesmd.ini`: